developer147/bowlingweb/README.md

 # Known Issues

-Within a frame, when a strike/spare is made, the Score attribute would temporily show up as "0" (please interpret that undetermined/blank) which will eventually be corrected.
+Within a frame, when a strike/spare is made, the Score attribute would temporily show up as "0" (please interpret that as undetermined/blank) which will eventually be corrected by the subsequent rolls.

 # To run tests
 From terminal, run mvn clean install